Desire100/Deep-Learning-with-TensorFlow-and-Keras/terms_definition.md

 Dropout: remove neurons during training randomly.

 Expanding Data: Artificially expand data by adding noise. tilting images, adding low white noise to sound data, etc...

+Softmax Regression: returns a list of values between 0 and 1 that add up to one.